 “What?”
 Carina asks.

-Maya just shakes her head and laugh.
+Maya shakes her head and laughs.

 “Mi nonna says raise the left arm but I think it could be either arm or both arms.”